jssprz/ludo2go-admin/README.md

 You should now be able to access the application at http://localhost:3000.

+## Products

+The admin dashboard includes a Products tabale page at `/products`.

 ## External Trending Dashboard

 The admin dashboard includes an External Trending page at `/external-trending`.